Tie a Tie

 Step 9: Use one hand to hold the narrow end and the other to slide the knot upward.
 Adjust for symmetry.
 Lower the collar.

 Take a look in the mirror.
 The Half Windsor has a clean triangular shape without being as wide as a full Windsor.
-Most people genuinely cannot tell the difference from across a room, but it takes half the effort.
+Most people cannot tell the difference from across a room, but it takes half the effort.

 Bow ties are having a real moment right now.
 They work for black tie events, themed weddings, proms, and any situation where you want to stand out in a good way.
 Yes, a real hand-tied bow tie looks better than a clip-on.
 And yes, you can learn this.